 Lastly, communication and media companies in Canada are facing intensifying competition with Google, Amazon, Facebook, Apple and Microsoft (the so-called GAFAM group of internet giants) as well as Netflix over this bigger pie as the latter move more deeply into the media landscape in Canada than ever before.
-As they take on a growing role in the aggregation and distribution of media content, existing media groups are becoming more platform-dependent, at the risk of jeopardizing their own economic and cultural autonomy-and for uncertain benefits (see van Dijck, Nieborg Poell, 2019; <a href="Myllylahti, 2019; 2019; <a href="Myllylahti, 2019; <a href="Myllylahti, 2019; <a href="Myllylahti, 2019; <a href=

-Existing media groups are becoming more platform-dependent, at the risk of jeopardizing their own economic and cultural autonomy.
+As they take on a growing role in the aggregation and distribution of media content, existing media groups are becoming more platform-dependent, at the risk of jeopardizing their own economic and cultural autonomy-and for uncertain benefits (see van Dijck, Nieborg & Poell, 2019; Myllylahti, 2019).
+Existing media groups are becoming more platform-dependent, at the risk of jeopardizing their own economic and cultural autonomy...